josra/josra.github.io/blog/_posts/2015-05-14-to-branch-or-not-to-branch.md

 The process that you `pull origin master` and `push origin master` as opposed to using a different branch name doesn't change the fact that in both operations Git will do an implicit merge under the hood.

-Even in _trunk based_ development merges may be reguired, and the merges may fail.
+Even in _trunk based_ development merges may be required, and the merges may fail.

 You should avoid merging by the way you organize your development team - not by how you organize your private workspaces or by how you name your branches.